dlevsha/nasgrate/README.md

 	... complete

-If you look in your database you see that `test` and `test2` tables was remove.
+If you look at your database you can see that `test` and `test2` tables were removed.

 Run again `list` command

 	_$ php nasgrate list

-display
+and it will display

 	Migration list:
 	 - [26.08.2015 19:39:39] 20150826193939_CreateFirstMigration - new